BNPI-DHTE/server-backup/readme.md

 files are being.
 This path is relative to your root folder, and this will be the created archive's highest level.
 The third path is the backup folder, where you will find your created archive.
 This is also relative to the root folder.
-You can filter the files you want to save by an arrwy of extensions.
+You can filter the files you want to save by an array of extensions.

 ## Installing and running